astrokachi/astrokachi/README.md

-- 👋 Hi, I’m @astrokachi
-- Software Engineer
-- Frontend developer
+Frontend developer | Software Engineer
-- Full stack developer in progress 😅
-- 📫 astrokachi@gmail.com
+📫 astrokachi@gmail.com

 <!---
 astrokachi/astrokachi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.